Earth Sciences Placement

 This course focuses on a project of choice from all major sub-disciplinary areas of Earth Science.
 The exact area will vary from year to year according to which industry partners choose to participate, and upon academic staff availability.

-The course will evolve from summer vacation employment, whereby a student will work for a company, or staff member, for 8-10 weeks.
-During this period, the students will be expected to independently collect data to solve an Earth Science problem, which may or may not directly relate to the vacation employment.
-This problem will be selected by consultation between the course co-ordinator, the Industry Partner, and the project supervisor.
+The course will evolve from summer vacation employment, whereby a student will work for a company, or staff member, for more than 6 weeks.
+During this period, the students will be expected to independently collect data to solve an Earth Science problem, which will relate to the vacation employment.
+This problem will be selected by consultation between the course coordinator, the Industry Partner, and the project supervisor.

 Before entering the workplace, students are advised to read background research on the practical, real-world geoscience problem selected.
-The student will be shown methodologies on how to collect data and develop databases, and be trained in appropriate procedures for data processing.
+While in the workplace, the student will be shown methodologies on how to collect data and develop databases, and be trained in appropriate procedures for data processing.
 Data collection should take at least 40 hours of the vacation period.
 The student will be expected to process the data using relevant company software during the vacation period.
-Interpretation of the data should be consultative with the industry supervisor and, if necessary, with the co-ordinator of the course.
-Lectures will be given on report evaluation and report writing.
+Interpretation of the data should be consultative with the industry supervisor and, if necessary, with the co-ordinates of the course.
+Workshops will be given on report evaluation and report writing.

 In order to participate in this course, students must complete a compulsory Health and Safety requirement.

 Identification of the industry partner will rely on the candidate obtaining employment.